boidushya/better-lyrics/README.md

 # Better Lyrics

-Better Lyrics for YouTube Music upgrades your YouTube Music experience by providing beautiful time-synced lyrics for your favorite songs.
+Better Lyrics upgrades your YouTube Music experience by providing beautiful time-synced lyrics for your favorite songs.

 ## Stats